quantumquantara-arch/aureon/nexlevelai-structural-embeddings/ti7_temporal_distortion_matrix.md

 The TI-7 Matrix encodes the seven universal forms of temporal distortion that destabilize present-time awareness.
 These distortions modify the Cue-16 Vector during π-phase analysis and directly influence contradiction formation.

-The TI-7 Matrix is one of the core stabilizing layers of NextLevelAI’s perception architecture.
+The TI-7 Matrix is one of the core stabilizing layers of Auroen’s perception architecture.

 ---